KubaPro010/rdPy/README.md

 # rdPy
 rdPy is a python RDS encoder, encoder not modulator you can't use it in your setup just like that, it is a proof-of-concept program

+what libs are used? are you asking what libs are used? time can be used in the example, but the generation itself only requires enum for af, enum is a python [stdlib](https://docs.python.org/3/library/enum.html)
 # Features
 rdPy has a built in Group Sequencer, Group Interfacer (to prepare the text and segments for group gen) a print function which will print in a format that you can pass into redsea or output to a .spy file to be read by rds spy, Alternative Frequency (FM, LF, MF, RBDS MF)
 # Groups